kondrak/dostracer/README.md

 Raytracer for DOS written in C
 ================
-An example of how raytracing can be done on old DOS computers, written in C and compiled with Turbo C++ 3.1 (project included).
-Requires DOSBox or a real DOS computer (note: if you actually test it on a real thing be sure to let me know how it performs!).
+An example of how raytracing can be done on old DOS computers.
+Compileable with either Borland Turbo C++ 3.1 or Open Watcom.
+Requires DOSBox or a real DOS computer.

 Extra command line flags:

 <code>-f XX - set fov to XX (default: 45 degrees)</code>

-<code>-g - render in grayscale (16 shades of default VGA palette)</code>
+<code>-g - render in grayscale (fast, 16 shades of default VGA palette)</code>

 <code>-gp - render in grayscale using full 256 shades of gray (slower!)</code>

+<code>-vga - use standard VGA palette (uglier!)</code>

 <code>-d - enable dithering</code>